plperez626/MLOps-Introductory-Course-on-GCP/README.md

 ## Acknowledgments

-This lecture was built by Headmind Partners AI
+This lecture was built by Headmind Partners AI and being taught by Pierre-Louis Perez.

-- Nicolas Cabourdin
-- Adrien Dugast
-- Clément Eiserlorh
-- Ilan Gabay
-- Arthur Hochedez
-- Pierre-Louis Perez
-- Thomas Taylor
-- Vathana Thy
-- Valentin Yiu

-The lecture is being taught by Pierre-Louis Perez

 We thank the teachers of Supaero for their confidence, especially Emmanuel Rachelson and Dennis Wilson.